Make Twitter Great Again: Ban Donald Trump

 to permanently ban Donald Trump from its service.

 Trump puts the "bully" in bully pulpit.
-Trump regularly uses his nearly 17 million Twitter followers to attack and insult people, places and things (289 by the New York Times' count, and that's only since Trump declared his candidacy in mid-2015).
+Trump regularly uses his 33 million Twitter followers to attack and insult people, places and things (289 by the New York Times' count earlier this year, and that's only since Trump declared his candidacy in mid-2015).

 What's worse, Trump has a tendency to "punch down": Trump likes to attack a little guy, knowing full well the little guy will quickly get overwhelmed by the imminent onslaught of Trumps millions of minions.